-One of the limitations of TrueCrypt up until now was that there is no official support for mobile devices.
+One of the limitations of TrueCrypt up until now was that there was no official support for mobile devices.
 While you can move the container files to your Android device, for instance by using Dropbox, you cannot really open them on it.

 Encrypted Data Store (EDS) is an application for Android devices that is available as a free lite version and a paid version.
 The encryption software supports TrueCrypt container files which means that you can load them in the application on your Android device.

-The Lite version is limited severely though
+The Lite version is limited severely though:

 As you can see, quite a lot of limitations.
 If all you want to do is gain access to files stored in a TrueCrypt container, then the free version may be sufficient for that provided that the container was created using one of the three supported algorithms and uses the FAT file system.

 So how do you get the TrueCrypt container on the Android device?
 You can still use Dropbox for that or any other cloud synchronization service such as Google Drive, but the linking won't be automatic in this case.
 If you run the full version of the app, you can automate the process further.

 All you need to do is pick the container file in your Dropbox folder on Android to add it to the list of available containers.
 Supply the password to display its files and access them like any other file on the system.

 Since Dropbox is not automatically syncing files to Android -- only file information -- you either need to download the container file manually to your device, or use an application such as Dropsync to automatically do so.

 What I like about EDS Lite in particular is that it requires no network access.
 In fact, the only three permissions it requests are to modify or delete contents on USB storage, test access to protected storage, and prevent the device from sleeping.